€215mn loans for Serbia's 158 MW Čibuk wind farm to help harness wind energy in a region still heavily reliant on coal power.

 Turkish president greeted with promises of the region’s best investment conditions, a serenade from Foreign Minister Ivica Dacic and a hero’s welcome in the majority Muslim Sandzak region.

 Former presidential candidate Sara Jankovic's PSG and unions representing police and military workers held rival protests in Belgrade, stepping up the pressure on the authorities ahead of the city council elections.

-Belgrade is working to attract foreign investors in a bid to boost industrial production and bring down unemployment.
+Belgrade is trying to attract export-oriented FDI in a bid to boost GDP growth.

 More than 300 media outlets and NGOs join action by publishing black pages in their print editions or websites, in protest against closure of weekly magazine Vranjske.

 Tightening labour markets are undermining the investment case for Central Europe, but its labour productivity and infrastructure still give it an advantage.

 Serbian-Australian Dragan Vasiljkovic given 15-year sentence for war crimes committed against Croat soldiers and civilians as Serbian defence minister claims ruling was "driven by revenge".